M-Ahtisham/ConfirmHuman/README.md

 ## Project Overview

 **ConfirmHuman** is an intelligent chatbot designed to assist students and staff at TH Deggendorf with university room booking and availability inquiries.
-The chatbot provides real-time information about room reservations, availability schedules, ongoing lectures, and booking conflicts.
+The chatbot provides real-time information about room reservations, availability of the rooms, ongoing lectures, and booking conflicts.

 ### Key Features
 - **Room Availability Checking**: Instantly check if specific rooms are available
 - **Schedule Information**: View when rooms will be free or occupied
 - **Booking Conflict Detection**: Identify overlapping reservations and lectures
 - **Real-time Updates**: Get current status of room bookings and usage
-- **Interactive Q&A**: Supports 20+ question-answer conversation turns
+- **Interactive Q&A**: Supports ca. 20+ questions and answers conversation turns
-- **Responsive Design**: Works seamlessly on mobile, tablet, and desktop devices
+- **Responsive Design**: Works seamlessly on mobile, tablet, and desktop devices(Jamal you have to verify this)

 ### Use Cases
 - Students looking for available study rooms
 - Staff checking meeting room availability
 - Professors verifying classroom schedules
-- Event organizers seeking suitable venues
+- Event organizers seeking suitable venues(as we have differrent clubs at the Uni which organises some events )
-- General room booking inquiries and assistance
+- General room booking inquiries and assistance (Such as ITC2+)

 ## Technology Stack